bradennapier/eslint-plus-action/README.md

     <br />
     <br />
     <br />
-    A Github Action which runs ESLint against the changed files in a PR with customizable options and rich summaries.
+    A flexible and dead simple Github Action which runs ESLint against the changed files in a PR with customizable options and rich summaries.
 ESLint issues are annotated inline on your PR diff.
   </sup>
   <br />
   <br />